IS claims assassination of Iraq election candidate - Journal du Cameroun

-The Islamic State jihadist group claimed responsibility for the assassination on Monday of a candidate in Iraq’s parliamentary election just days ahead of the polls.

-Faruq Zarzur al-Juburi, a candidate loyal to Vice President Ayad Allawi, was shot dead by gunmen at his home near Mosul, the former IS bastion in northern Iraq, a local official said.
+The official named the slain candidate as Faruq Zarzur al-Juburi, 45, a Sunni from Shiite Vice President Ayad Allawi’s National Alliance list.

+National elections are set to take place in the Shiite majority country on Saturday.

-In a statement on the messaging app Telegram, the jihadist group said Juburi was killed because he was “an atheist”.
+In a statement on the messaging app Telegram, IS said Zarzur al-Juburi was killed because he was “an atheist”.

-Local official Salah al-Juburi said the gunmen killed the candidate at his home in the town of Qayyarah, 70 kilometres (43 miles) south of Mosul, after storming his house.

-IS had threatened to attack Iraqi polling stations and voters during the parliamentary election that will be held on Saturday, in a statement last month by its spokesman Abu Hassan al-Muhajir.
+IS threatened in late April to attack polling stations, voters and candidates, in a statement by its spokesman Abu Hassan al-Muhajir.

 “Oh Sunnis… we know that the government of Rafida (a pejorative Arabic term for Shiites) is on the verge of what they call elections,” he said.